syedomer17/todo-task/README.md

 # todo-task
-This is my Todo-Task with Updated's repository
+This is my Todo-Task with the Updated's repository